JoshuaKGoldberg/mock-react-redux/docs/Selectors.md

 It takes two parameters:

 - `selector`: Selector function to mock out return values for
-- `returnValue`: Value to return whenever the selector is provided to `useSelector`.
+- `returnValue`: Value to return whenever the selector is provided to `useSelector`

 The `returnValue` will be directly returned when `useSelector` is called from that `selector`: